So I was quite sad that my Polaroid Pogo printer finally died in May 2020 and no longer worked, despite some best efforts to fix it.

 However at Christmas I got a replacement, the Polaroid Zip.

-I bought my Pogo printer back in 2009.
+I had bought my Pogo printer way back in 2009.
 This was a battery powered zero ink (Zink) printer which did 2” x 3” prints (which were also stickers).
 You generally sent the images to the printer by Bluetooth, but you could connect an USB stick or camera to the printer as well.

 I had bought one after getting feedback from friends on the Twitter.

 Does anyone have a Polaroid Pogo printer?
 Thoughts please?

 It cost me £50, though within a few months it had fallen in price to just £17.

 I did use it for a while, but there were some core reasons why it never really clicked for me, partly the size of the prints, just 2” x 3” which was too small for most things.
 Couldn’t really see a practical use for such small prints, even if they were stickers.
 The other main reason was that the quality of the prints was quite poor in comparison to the HP photo printer I had at the time.
 So like many other devices after the novelty had rubbed off and the curiosity value had waned, it went into the cupboard.

 When I started a new role in 2015, I dusted off the Pogo and started to use it much more.

 …after making notes in a my new work notebook (trying out visual note taking for project planning) that I realised I actually wanted to include a diagram in my notes.
 I could have attempted to draw the diagram, but I am not that good at drawing clear diagrams.
 Also in this case I wanted the actual diagram, not a drawn representation of the diagram.
 I then remembered the Pogo printer and I wondered…

 I had to connect it to the power adapter and remember that the easiest way to do this was to send it the image file over Bluetooth.
 I was actually quite surprised and impressed that it worked.